 Dr. Sklarew has served as co-PI and mentor for research related to the ecology of (<5mm) microplastic pollution in the tidal Potomac River and to ecological analysis of rooftop rain gardens' impact in this watershed.
 He is developing research examining the relationship between summer water quality and dolphin migration in the Potomac estuary.
-His professional service includes having hosted the 12th Trash-free Potomac Watershed Summit and the first Chesapeake Bay Program [STAC] microplastics technical workshop.
+His professional service includes having hosted the 12th Trash-free Potomac Watershed Summit, the first Chesapeake Bay Program [STAC] microplastics technical workshop and the first Mid-Atlantic Marine Debris Summit.
 He also leads Mason students and colleagues on kayak- and canoe-based trash cleanups three times per year along the Potomac's tidal Occoquan River tributary.